-Defining Species and Populations and the Variations Within Them
+Defining Populations and the Variations within Them

 One of the major breakthroughs in understanding the mechanisms of evolutionary change came with the realization that evolution takes place at the level of populations, not within individuals.
 In the biological sciences, a population is defined as a group of individuals of the same species who are geographically near enough to one another that they can breed and produce new generations of individuals.
-Species are organisms whose individuals are capable of breeding because they are biologically and behaviorally compatible to produce viable, fertile offspring.
-Viable offspring are those offspring who are healthy enough to survive to adulthood.
-Fertile offspring can reproduce successfully to have offspring of their own.
-Both conditions must be met for individuals to be considered part of the same species.
-As you can imagine, these criteria complicate the identification of distinct species in fossilized remains of extinct populations.
-In those cases, we must examine how much phenotypic variation is typically found within a comparable modern-day species, and then determine whether the fossilized remains fall within the expected range of variation for a single species.